Train Like Rob Logo

 If you want to lose weight and keep it off, strength training must be the foundation of your program.
 Cardio can help create a calorie deficit, but it does not preserve muscle, protect metabolism, or maintain structural integrity the way resistance training does.
 That difference is what determines whether fat loss is temporary or sustainable.

 In cities like Vancouver, where people are generally active, the mistake isn’t inactivity.
 It’s a strategy.
-Many professionals run, cycle, hike, and attend high-intensity classes consistently, yet still struggle to maintain weight loss long-term.
+Many professionals run, cycle, hike, and attend high-intensity classes consistently yet still struggle to maintain long-term weight loss.
 The issue is not effort.
 It’s the lack of structured resistance training.

 The human body does not simply “burn fat” when calories are reduced.
 When you enter a calorie deficit, the body reduces total tissue mass.
 Without a signal to preserve muscle, it will break down both fat and lean tissue.
 This is where most weight-loss programs quietly fail.
 When lean mass declines, resting metabolic rate drops.
 That means you burn fewer calories doing nothing.
 Over time, this makes maintenance harder and increases the likelihood of rebound weight gain.

 Strength training sends a preservation signal.
-When you load the body progressively squatting, pressing, hinging, pulling, you create mechanical tension that tells the body muscle tissue is necessary.
+When you load the body by progressively squatting, pressing, hinging, and pulling, you create mechanical tension that signals to the body that muscle tissue is necessary.
 Even in a calorie deficit, the body will prioritize retaining lean mass if that signal is strong enough.
 That preservation stabilizes metabolic rate and maintains structural strength.

 Cardio does not provide the same signal.
 It improves cardiovascular efficiency, which is valuable, but it does not meaningfully protect muscle mass during dieting unless paired with resistance work.
 In fact, excessive cardio while under-eating can accelerate fatigue and muscle loss.